cardano/nowp-data-qa-engineering-code-test/README.md

 # NOW: Pensions Data QA Engineering Code Test

 ### Instructions
-For questions 1-2 you are free to choose Python 3.x or Java 11.
+For questions 1-2 please use Python 3.x

-* Do not use any third party dependencies except PyTest for Python, and JUnit/Hamcrest for Java.
+* Do not use any third party dependencies except PyTest
-* If using Java, please use Java 11 and the included build.gradle
+* For questions 1 & 2, please provide separate .py files for each question and for each set of tests.
 * Code should be covered with adequate tests
 * Code should be readable and clean
 * For question 3 please provide a .sql file with your queries inside.
 Please state which SQL dialect you used.